kordless/grub-2.0/README.md

 <img src="https://github.com/kordless/grub-2.0/blob/main/docs/h2ssme1AjSKfObij3DMZyQ2.jpg?raw=true" width="500">

-When Grub is given a URL, it may return one or more image and word index.
+When Grub is given a URL, it may return one or more images and/or word indexes.
 Images may be queried by time or relatedness.

-This may be useful for training machine learning models or providing usercentric search features.
+This may be useful for testing or training machine learning models or providing search features to users.

 ## How
 Queried by URL, Grub "crawls" the page visually using Gekcodriver and machine learning models trained to find crops for  images found on a web page.

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/index.png" width="500">

 Grub "looks" at the page using a computed aperture implemented with Geckodriver, Solr and machine leaarning.
-By passing a website's images through mutiple model paths, we may find and crop related images on the page.
-Those new images may be passed onto other models for object extraction, while others may detect and decode text for indexing.
+By passing a website through mutiple model paths, we may find and crop related images on the page.
+Those new images may also be passed onto other models for object extraction, while others may detect and decode text for indexing text.

 Here we see Google Vision looking at a Bloomberg article and seeing people, given Cuomo is people.
 A subsequent search, "cuomo people", would return this article and a picture of Cuomo.